-It is recommended that regulations be established for the disposal of liquid, solid or gaseous waste, the use of substances that might deteriorate packaged drinking water (e.g. by agriculture) as well as for any possibility of accidental deterioration of mineral waters by natural occurrences such as a change in the hydrogeological conditions.
+It is recommended that regulations be established for the disposal of liquid, solid or gaseous waste, the use of substances that might deteriorate packaged drinking water (e.g. by agriculture) as well as for any possibility of accidental deterioration of packaged drinking waters by natural occurrences such as a change in the hydrogeological conditions.
 Particular consideration should be given to the following potential pollutants: bacteria, viruses, fertilizers, hydrocarbons, detergents, pesticides, phenolic compounds, toxic metals, radioactive substances and other soluble organic or inorganic substances.
 Even where nature provides apparently sufficient protection against surface pollution, potential hazards should be taken into consideration, such as mining, hydraulic and engineering facilities etc.

-A.3.2 Hygiene prescriptions for collection of mineral waters
+A.2.2 Hygiene prescriptions for collection of drinking water

-A.3.2.1 Extraction
+A.2.2.1 Extraction

-The withdrawal of packaged drinking water (from springs, galleries, genuine or drilled wells) shall be performed in conformity with the hydrogeological conditions in such a manner as to prevent any other than the packaged drinking water from entering or, should there be pumping facilities, prevent any extraneous water from entering by reducing the supply.
-The packaged drinking water thus collected or pumped should be protected in such a way that it will be safe from pollution whether caused by natural occurrence or actions or neglect or ill will.
+The extraction of drinking water (from springs, galleries, genuine or drilled wells) shall be performed in conformity with the hydrogeological conditions in such a manner as to prevent any other than the drinking water from entering or, should there be pumping facilities, prevent any extraneous water from entering by reducing the supply.
+The drinking water thus collected or pumped should be protected in such a way that it will be safe from pollution whether caused by natural occurrence or actions or neglect or ill will.

-A.3.2.2 Materials
+A.2.2.2 Materials

-The pipes, pumps or other possible devices coming into contact with packaged drinking water and used for its collection should be made of such material as to guarantee that are original qualities of packaged drinking water will not be changed.
+The pipes, pumps or other possible devices coming into contact with drinking water and used for its collection should be made of such material as to guarantee that are original qualities of drinking water will not be changed.

-A.3.2.3 Protection of the extraction area
+A.2.2.3 Protection of the extraction area

 In the immediate surroundings of springs and wells, precautionary measures should be taken to guarantee that no pollutant whatsoever could enter the extraction area.
 The extraction area should be inaccessible to non-authorized people by providing adequate devices (e.g. enclosure).
-Any use not aiming at the collection of mineral waters should be forbidden in this area.
+Any use not aiming at the collection of drinking water should be forbidden in this area.

-A.3.2.4 The exploitation of natural mineral water
+A.2.2.4 The exploitation of drinking water

-The condition of the extraction facilities, areas of extraction and perimeter protection as well as the quality of the packaged drinking water should periodically be checked.
-To control the stability of the chemical and physical particulars of the packaged drinking water derived, besides the natural variations, automatic measurements of the typical characteristics of water should be carried out and notified (e.g. electrical conductance, temperature, and content of carbon dioxide) or frequent partial analysis should be done.
+The condition of the extraction facilities, areas of extraction and perimeter protection as well as the quality of the drinking water should periodically be checked.
+To control the stability of the chemical and physical particulars of the drinking water derived, besides the natural various, automatic measurements of the typical characteristics of water should be carried out and notified (e.g. electrical conductance, temperature, and content of carbon dioxide) or frequent partial analysis should be done.

-A.3.3 Maintenance of extraction facilities
+A.2.3 Maintenance of extraction facilities

-A.3.3.1 Technical aspects
+A.2.3.1 Technical aspects

-Methods and procedures for maintaining the extraction facilities should be hygienic and not be a potential hazard to human health or a source of contamination to packaged drinking water.
+Methods and procedures for maintaining the extraction facilities should be hygienic and not be a potential hazard to human health or a source of contamination to drinking water.
 From the hygiene standpoint, servicing of the extraction installations should meet the same standards as those required for the bottling or treatment.

-A.3.3.2 Equipment and reservoirs
+A.2.3.2 Equipment and reservoirs